Penrhyn, Ipswich: History

 Penrhyn is a rendered brick house on two levels, built in 1879 by builder/architect John Farrelly.

 Born in Ireland in 1831, Farrelly came to Australia in 1861 and settled in Ipswich where he worked first as a builder and later as an architect.
-He was a prominent member of St Mary's congregation and a supporter of Irish institutions such as St Patrick's Day celebrations.
+He was a prominent member of St Mary's congregation and a supporter of Irish institutions such as Saint Patrick's Day celebrations.

 In 1875, John Farrelly bought four blocks of land in Limestone Street and progressively built four brick houses on them, now Nos 109, 107, 105 and 103.
 No 103, now named "Penrhyn", was built in 1879 and was initially rented.
 Farrelly occupied it himself with his wife Susan from about 1884.

 The house design makes it appear earlier than its actual date of construction and it is probably built partly from demolition materials.
 Farrelly is recorded as having used recycled materials on several other occasions including the music block at St Mary's and Knockmoyra in Darling Street.
 The bricks in No 103 appear very old and the concave curve of the verandah roof is more typical of an earlier style.

 The house is built into the hillside on Denmark Hill and from an early date, there were problems with the level of Limestone Street.
 In January 1881, Farrelly complained to Council about "the filling-up of the roadway near his property."
 This process has continued and the front verandah, now enclosed, is below footpath level.

 Farrelly died in this house in 1904 and the Limestone Street property passed to his widow Susan until her death in 1908.
 The four houses plus a cottage in Waghorn St (since demolished) were auctioned in late 1908 to settle the estate and No 103 was bought by the Watson family several months later.
 Later owners include the O'Keefes, Parcells and Macadams.
 It has been used as a rental property for many years and during this time, the verandahs were progressively enclosed.

 Conservation work was carried out in the early 1990s.
 At this time, it was converted into a professional office and a small extension was built on the western side to allow kitchen and bathroom facilities to be relocated from the northern verandah.